anitaraw/shopping-cart/README.md

 Run this cmd at root level and inside /server folder as well.

 ### START SERVER
-Go to /server path and run `npm start` to the server at port 8000
+Go to /server path and run `npm start` to start server at port 8000

 ### START CLIENT